It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 Landry’s obligations in St. Lucie County mean he can’t start until September 14 — which is, not coincidentally, Tipton’s last day.
 Tipton timed his exit to make sure the commission’s first meeting after summer recess is covered, handing off the gavel and the keys in a single motion.

-Landry won’t be in the room Monday; a prior commitment keeps him away from the very meeting that will decide his future.
-He has indicated he’ll sign the agreement on or before the meeting date and, if approved, visit Town Hall on June 23 and 24 to meet staff, town leadership and residents.
+Landry was not in the room Monday; a prior commitment kept him from the very meeting that decided his future.
+He had already met privately with each commissioner and with Assistant Town Manager Isaac Brownman — the quiet, one-on-one courtship that stood in for a public search.
+He is expected to visit Town Hall on June 23 and 24 to meet staff, town leadership and residents.

-What’s really being decided Monday
+What was really decided Monday

 LEAVE A REPLY